Detecting linear trend changes in data sequences: Simulation study

 where $i=0, \ldots, N+1$ and $j=0, \ldots, \hat{N}+1$ with the convention $\eta_0=\hat{\eta}_0=0, \eta_{N+1}=\hat{\eta}_{N+1}=T$ and $\hat{\eta}$ and $\eta$ denote estimated and true locations of the change-points.
 The smaller the Hausdorff distance, the better the estimation of the change-point locations.
 For each method, the average computation time in seconds is shown.

+We first emphasise that the results with both the naïve and the robust thresholds ($\lambda^\text{Naïve}$ in \eqref{thrnaive} and $\lambda^\text{Robust}$ in \eqref{newlambda}) are reported for TrendSegment, and the performances are nearly the same except (M7).
+For simplicity, we call both methods as TrendSegment in the remainder of this section.

 The results for (M1) and (M2) are similar.
-TrendSegment shows comparable performance to NOT, ID and CPOP in terms of the estimation of the number of change-points, while it is slightly less attractive in terms of the estimated locations of change-points.
+TrendSegment shows comparable performance to NOT, ID and CPOP in terms of the estimation of the number of change-points while it is less attractive in terms of the estimated locations of change-points.
 TF tends to overestimate the number of change-points throughout all models.
-When the signal is a mix of constant and linear trends as in (M3), TrendSegment, NOT and ID still perform well in terms of the estimation of the number of change-points, while CPOP tends to overestimate.
-We see that TrendSegment has a particular advantage over the other methods especially in (M4) and (M5), when point anomalies exist or in the case of frequent change-points.
-TrendSegment shows its relative robustness in estimating the number and the location of change-points while ID and CPOP significantly underperform and NOT ignores the point anomalies, as expected.
-(M6) is another example where only TrendSegment exhibits good performance.
-For the estimation of the piecewise-constant signal (M7), no method performs well and NOT, ID and TrendSegment tend to underestimate the number of change-points while CPOP and TF overestimate.
-In the case of the no-change-point signal (M8), all methods except TF perform well.
+When the signal is a mix of constant and linear trends as in (M3) and (M4), TrendSegment, NOT and ID still perform well in terms of the estimation of the number of change-points.
+CPOP tends to overestimate in (M4) when there exists discontinuity at change-points, however it shows the best performs in terms of localisation (i.e. the smallest mean of Hausdorff distance) as it tends to estimate more than one (and somewhat frequent) change-points at discontinuous change-points.
+As TrendSegment and NOT deal with the piecewise-linear signals that is not necessarily continuous at change-points, they performs better than others in (M2) and (M4).

+We see that TrendSegment has a particular advantage over the other methods especially in (M5) and (M6), when frequent change-points composed of the isolated spike-type short segments of length 6 exist.
+This is due to the bottom-up nature of TrendSegment which focuses on local features in the early stage of merges and enables TrendSegment to detect those short segments.
+TrendSegment shows its relative robustness in estimating the number and the location of change-points while NOT, ID and CPOP significantly underperform.

-In summary, TrendSegment is always among the best methods, and is particularly attractive for signals with point anomalies or short segments.
+For the estimation of the piecewise-constant signal (M7), no methods show good performances and NOT, ID and TrendSegment tend to underestimate the number of change-points while CPOP and TF overestimate.
+In the case of the no-change-point signal (M8), all methods estimate well except TF and BUP.
+In summary, TrendSegment is never among the worst methods, is almost always among the best ones, and is particularly attractive for signals containing frequent change-points with short segments.
 With respect to computation time, NOT and ID are very fast in all cases, TrendSegment is slower than these two but is faster than TF, CPOP and BUP, especially when the length of the time series is larger than 2000.